FrostyCake47/Tourister/README.md

 # TOURISTER

 This is a project made using GMaps API and represented as a discord chatbot.
-It allows us to quickly search for the popular areas of a given city/town.
-As this is integrated into a discord bot, it will be very convinient for group planning and to come up with a location for travelling.
+It allows us to quickly search for a variety of places in locality with our point of interests, such as 'popular places', historical sites', 'tourist attraction'.
+High flexiblity is also provided as one can search location with custon keywords also like 'restaurants', 'hotels' etc making planning for the trips easier.
+<br /> It also comes with addional functionalities like <br /> ৹ Calculating a distance between two location and providing the time required for the travel <br /> ৹ Converting Address to Coordinates and vice versa

+# Team name - iostream

 # Team members